Round Hill Club

 Historically, approximately 15% of our members achieve the PRO level on their first attempt.
-That said, we don’t pass a percentage of instructors in each workshop as FAIL, COACH or PRO.
+That said, we don’t pass a percentage of instructors in each workshop as FAIL, ASSOCIATE COACH, COACH or PRO.
 Each coach is individually evaluated relative to the standard of certification and is not compared to the other coaches at the workshop.

 Can I take any workshop to achieve the Pro rating?

 Yes!
-The material presented in any one of our workshops across the country is the same whether your goal is to become a certified COACH or certified PRO.
+The material presented in any one of our workshops across the country is the same whether your goal is to become a certified ASSOCIATE COACH, certified COACH or certified PRO.
 The rating you achieve from our certification workshop will be dependent on how well you demonstrate comprehension and mastery of the material presented.

 What am I tested on to become certified?

 You are tested on your knowledge and abilities in three main categories:

 - Written Knowledge